UPDATE 1-Spotify removing Neil Young's music after his Joe Rogan ultimatum | Entertainment

 Neil Young's music is being removed from Spotify's streaming service after the singer-songwriter objected to his songs playing on the same platform that offers Joe Rogan's podcast, the company and the musician said on Wednesday.

-"Spotify has become the home of life threatening COVID misinformation," he said on his website.
+"Spotify has become the home of life-threatening COVID misinformation," he said on his website.
 "Lies being sold for money."
-The Swedish company said it worked to balance "both safety for listeners and freedom for creators" and had removed more than 20,000 podcast episodes related COVID-19 in accordance with its "detailed content policies."
+The Swedish company said it worked to balance "both safety for listeners and freedom for creators" and had removed more than 20,000 podcast episodes related to COVID-19 in accordance with its "detailed content policies."

 "We regret Neil's decision to remove his music from Spotify, but hope to welcome him back soon," Spotify said in a statement.
 Rogan, 54, is the host of "The Joe Rogan Experience," the top-rated podcast on Spotify, which holds exclusive rights to the program.